Front Suspension Transplant

 Koni shock problems part 1 - missing bits

+Koni shock absorbers are very good, let me get that message through from the start.
 The problem comes when you are not supplied with everything that should come with them.
 By this, I mean that the top mounting self locking nuts and the bottom setbolt should arrive with the shocks.
 If they do not, STOP THERE and get on to your dealer.
 These nuts and bolts are impossible to get apart from Koni direct.
 They are specials.
 These were missing from mine.
 The bottom bolt proved the real headache for me, as I luckily had an old pair of konis on the rear of the sprint that donated the top nut.
 The bottom bolt is a 12mm by 1.5mm pitch thread, and not having it is a show stopper.
 Remember that you have to cut the existing strut to get the old shock out, and you can't put it all back together again without that bolt.
 Added to this, I really got the runaround from the dealers, and in the end had to jury rig something just so that I could get the car back on its wheels.
 Very frustrating, and something like three days lost trying to find a suitable bolt and chasing this up.

 Koni shock problems part 2 - series three suspension related

 Due to the problems with the lack of bolts for the Koni's, the delay in fitting the front strut (singular, note) components back together again failed to highlight the other problem with the series three suspension.
 The top strut mount, which has a plate with four holes, a rubber bush and a top ball bearing in, it is too small to fit over the Konis.
 You would never believe the restraint I had to apply to not type that in capitals with a lot of words beginning with 'F'.
 I have checked with the correct persons, and yes, the Koni's are the correct ones for the job.
 Alfa, it seems, have changed the design quite radically, so if you want Konis, buy the series one or two struts.
 Funny how I specified Konis to fit the donor car that I bought, and that I bought them from the same 'specialist' that I got the car from.
+Whatever, I found this out only during the mad dash to get the car back on its wheels again.

 Front suspension replacement

+This is relatively simple, but all or none can be changed, no intermixing of parts is possible.
 Make sure that if you are going to fit Koni shock cartridges that you determine the type of top mount you have - the series three top mount is incompatible with Konis, it seems.
 However, if you are not going to change the shock, the series three strut will fit directly into the Sud or Sprint bodywork with no modifications, just remember that the whole set of suspension parts must be changed.
+I was planning a 16 Valve conversion, so the other change I had to make was to fit the 16v front crossmember, but the standard crossmember is ok for any 8v applications.

 Driveshaft issues